holochain/holochain-rust/doc/holochain_101/src/links/get_links.md

 # Get Links
 Get Links allows the zome developer to query links from the DHT.
-The get links can be configured with options to customize what type of query should be returned.
+The call accepts an options parameter to customize the query behavior.
 The parameters of the get_links are :

 `base` : which is the base address
 `LinkType Link Match` : which you can use to specify a regex of an exact match or pattern on the match of a link_type